EffectOrientedProgramming/book/Chapters/04_Initialization.md

         Toaster()
 ```

-Now we have all the ingredients we need to make `Toast`:
+Now we have all the services necessary for `Toast`:

 ```scala 3 mdoc:fail
 import zio.*